diefenbach/django-lfs/docs/developer/settings.rst

 LFS_AFTER_ADD_TO_CART
     URL name to which LFS redirects after the customer has put a product into the cart.
 LFS ships with ``lfs_added_to_cart``, which displays the last product, which has been added to the cart.
-A reasonable alternativ is ``lfs_checkout_dispatcher``, which redirects directly to the checkout view.
+A reasonable alternative is ``lfs_checkout_dispatcher``, which redirects directly to the checkout view.

 LFS_ORDER_NUMBER_GENERATOR
     The class which is responsible for the creation of order numbers.
 LFS ships
     with: ``lfs_order_numbers.models.OrderNumberGenerator``.

-LFS_ORDER_NUMBER_GENERATOR_FORM
-    The form which is used within the shop interface to manage order numbers.
-    LFS with: ``lfs_order_numbers.forms.OrderNumberGeneratorForm``.

 LFS_DOCS
     Base URL to the LFS docs.
 This is used for the context aware help link